-“Kitchen cabinet” is a reference to a president’s informal circle of advisers, as opposed to the official members of his cabinet.
+“Kitchen cabinet” refers to a president’s informal, trusted circle of advisers, distinct from the official, formally appointed members of his actual cabinet.

 The term was first used during the presidency of Andrew Jackson.